jgodwinWX/gefs-plots/README.md

     6. box_lows.png: same as above, but with daily lows.

+    7. box_dwpt.png: same as 5 and 6, but with dewpoint.

-    7. box_precip.png: same as above two, but with daily precipitation.
+    8. box_precip.png: same as above two, but with daily precipitation.
 This is probably the most useful precipitation product.
 The boxes give you an idea of just how many members are really showing appreciable precipitation.
 90% of memebers might show precip, but the box ranges from 0.00 to 0.02...not impressive.